 Fred Murray: Retention - The Key to Growth - Part 1

 This Post Originally appeared as a chapter in the Idea Journal 2020.
-The purpose of this post is to lay the ground work for next weeks post that will focus on how to retain members that have yet to return to church following COVID-19.
+The purpose of this post is to lay the ground work for an upcoming post that will focus on how to retain members that have yet to return to church following COVID-19.

 In the past ten years, I have seen great emphasis on the assimilating people into the local church.
 To me, this is the fulfillment of the great commission; we are doing exactly what we are supposed to do.
 Christ told us to go and reach people with the gospel, and our churches are doing that.
 It is not uncommon to see people getting saved every week at church.
 It is not unusual to see large numbers of people getting baptized every month.
 Membership classes are continually witnessing new graduates.
 However, when you look at the overall attendance of the church, the number is shrinking or at best maintaining.